Seagate/cortx/doc/CORTX on JBOD.rst

 Starting Service
 -----------------

-- Run the following command to start the service.
+- Run the following command to start the service.(On all 3 nodes)

    ::